brabster/tw-site-mkdocs/docs/posts/2024-03-31-exploring-setup-py/index.md

 1. if I can run a print statement, I can talk to the internet, read and write the local filesystem, execute OS calls etc.

-If I `cd` into the package directory and run a build for a source distribution `python -m build --sdist` at this point, I see a final line in the output:
+If I `cd` into the package directory and run `python -m build --sdist` to build a source distribution, I see a final line in the output:

 `Successfully built demo-package-1.0.0.tar.gz`

-`cd ../victim` to become the victim who will install, activate the `venv` and use `pip install` - needs to point at the tarball and I'll add `--force-reinstall` to prevent any use of previously-cached versions of the package.
+To install this package locally, I can use this tarball. `cd ../victim` to become the victim who will install, activate the `venv` and use `pip install`.
+I'll add `--force-reinstall` to prevent any use of previously-cached versions of the package.

 ```console title="pip install: no malicious output"
 $ pip install --force-reinstall ../package/dist/demo-package-1.0.0.tar.gz